-DANIEL JAMES SHIGO teaches at his home studio on the Upper West Side of Manhattan near Lincoln Center, and at a studio near Carnegie Hall.
+DANIEL JAMES SHIGO teaches a limited number of students at his home studio near Lincoln Center, and at 244 Rehearsal Studios on West 54th Street.

 An introductory lesson is recommended where you will receive a thorough consultation, feedback on your present level of skill, and an overview of how to proceed to the next level.